chasetheterrible/CS260-startup/notes.md

     <h2>Footer</h2>
   </footer>
 </body> -->
-* use flexbox to make it come alive. the display with val of felx tells borwser children of element are to be displayed in a flex row.
-We want top level flexbox childfren to be column oriented so we add flex-direct property wil value column.
+* use flexbox to make it come alive. the display with val of flex tells browser children of element are to be displayed in a flex row.
+We want top level flexbox children to be column oriented so we add flex-direction property with value column.
 Then add some other declarations to 0 out margin and fill entire viewport with application
 <!--body {
   display: flex;
   flex-direction: column;